Diversification is crucial to successful investing.

 and you knew you could hold on through whatever pandemic, war, etc. may crash the

-stock market, then you could consider little or no asset class diversification.
+stock market, then you might consider very little asset class diversification.

-Of course, none of us are lucky enough to be in that scenario.
-Even the most
+The problem with this—none of us are lucky enough to be in that scenario.

-risk-tolerant, long-term investors typically have at least 10% of their savings outside
+Even the most risk-tolerant, long-term investors typically have at least 10% of their savings outside of equities.

 or some other catastrophe may occur.

-Since you probably want to diversify outside of equities, what should you buy?
+Since you probably want to diversify among asset classes, what should you buy?